Refactorings by Stakeholder Concerns

 Reducing the number of versions that run in production and reducing their lifetime guarantees reduces the maintenance effort.
 See Tighten Evolution Strategy for more explanations.

-APIs should be changed as much as required and as little as possible, and ripple effects be avoided.
+APIs should be changed as much as required and as little as possible, and ripple effects be avoided; source code and documentation on client and provider side using a particular name have to be updated if this name changes.
 Expressive operation names help with orientation during API evolution.
-The source code and documentation on client and provider side using a particular name have to be updated if this name changes.
+Debugging and trouble shooting is also easier if logs and error reports contain meaninfgul names.

 The more expressive and meaningful a name (for instance, the key in a key-value pair) is, the easier it is to search and navigate the code base, for instance, when fixing bugs and adding features during API evolution.
 Split Operation covers this quality in more detail.